centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 This option determines whether or not the Centreon Engine daemon will take several shortcuts to improve performance.
 These shortcuts result in the loss of a few features, but larger installations will likely see a lot of benefit from doing so.
-More information on what optimizations are taken when you enable this option can be found :ref:`here <advanced_large_installation_tweaks>`.

   * 0 = Don't use tweaks (default)
   * 1 = Use tweaks